marcospln/noun_compound_senses/README.md

 `python3 get_sentences.py --lang pt --corpus brwac.conll`

 This should create the `original_sents.csv` files inside `dataset/lang/naturalistic/`.

+## Citation
+If you use the Noun Compounds Senses dataset, please cite the following paper:

+  * Garcia, Marcos, Tiago Kramer Vieira, Carolina Scarton, Marco Idiart and Aline Villavicencio.
+2021.
+Probing for idiomaticity in vector space models.
+In _Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2021)_.
+Association for Computational Linguistics.

 ## References
 Baroni, Marco, Silvia Bernardini, Adriano Ferraresi and Eros Zanchetta.
 2009.
 The WaCky wide web: a collection of very large linguistically processed web-crawled corpora. _Language resources and evaluation_, 43(3), 209-226.